-All over the world news agencies are reporting the startling revelation that at Normandy High School in suburban St. Louis — the neighborhood I live in — students are now being tested for HIV after an infected person told health officials as many as fifty teenagers might have been exposed to the virus that causes AIDS.
+All over the world news agencies are reporting the startling revelation that at Normandy High School in suburban St. Louis — the neighborhood I live in — students are now being tested for HIV after an infected person told health officials as many as 50 teenagers might have been exposed to the virus that causes AIDS.
 While public officials are calling for more education, the root of the problem is profoundly moral and cultural.

 School administrators have not released any details describing how the virus may have spread in the school.
 But we are all aware of the usual suspects: drug use and sexual activity.
 This is yet another item on a list of problems plaguing a district already known to be among the worst academically performing districts in Missouri and in jeopardy of losing its accreditation.

-In 1996, the PBS documentary “The Lost Children of Rockdale County” put on display the syphilis outbreak in an upper-middle class, predominantly white Atlanta suburb which affected more than 200 teenagers and revealed parts of their lives unknown to parents: group sex, binge drinking, drugs and violence.
-Some of the students involved in the epidemic were as young as twelve years of age.
+In 1996, the PBS documentary “The Lost Children of Rockdale County” put on display the syphilis outbreak in an upper-middle class, predominantly white Atlanta suburb which affected more than 200 teenagers and revealed parts of their lives unknown to parents: group sex, binge drinking, drugs, and violence.
+Some of the students involved in the epidemic were as young as 12 years of age.

 Many high school boys have stooped to using girls’ bodies as tools in some sort of right-of-passage ritual to affirm their masculinity.
 Many high school girls are more concerned about getting pregnant than they are about contracting STDs and HIV.
 Risky behavior has been desensitized.

 Preserving sex for the context of lifelong, committed love has disappeared along with the wisdom of delayed gratification.
 As the Rev. E. Dewey Smith Jr. reminds teenagers, “You have the rest of your lives to have sex.”